Technical architecture.

 Cross-cutting reliability rules

-For every signal across all four categories, Whel applies five cross-cutting reliability checks:
+For every signal across all three evidence arms, Whel applies five cross-cutting reliability checks:

 Outcome specificity